ethereum-optimism/superchain-registry/CONTRIBUTING.md

 ## CircleCI Checks

-The following CircleCI checks are required and must pass before submitting a pull request:
+The following CircleCI checks are not mandatory for submitting a pull request, but they should be reviewed:

 - `ci/circleci: compute-genesis-diff`
 - `ci/circleci: compute-rollup-config-diff`

+For pull requests from forks, these checks will not appear directly in the PR comments, but **the jobs will still run** and their results can be viewed in the diffs.

-If these checks did not run, they can be triggered manually from CircleCI without any parameters or by submitting and empty commit after the PR has being created.
+Please note that while these jobs are **not blocking**, they must pass to ensure the accuracy of the changes.
+If the checks did not run, they can be triggered manually from CircleCI without any parameters or by submitting an empty commit after the PR has been created.